FrancisCrickInstitute/network-syslog-summary/README.md

 period and post to Slack.
 Optionally, you can filter out noisy messages from the top ten devices.

 The script is to aid daily operational checks in a busy NOC.
 Suggest it is run daily via cron.

-Rename server_example.json to server.json locally and add your details.
+Rename server_example.json to server.json locally and add your syslog and slack details as well as lists of messages you wish to ignore or highlight.

 Note:
 1. We aggregate all our switch logs into a single ```switch.log``` file.
 You will need to do this.